HunterBelanger/papillon-ndl/docs/usage/cpp.rst

 effort to maintain SOLID programming principles, energy and angle distributions are only ever accesed through virtual interface classes.
-This is not the case for the Python bindings however, as these are generated with Pybind11, which always downcasts pointers the pointers to the true object type.
+This is not the case for the Python bindings however, as these are generated with Pybind11, which always downcasts objects to the true type.
 This makes it possible to see more of the inner workings of the library, and gain access to specific parts of distributions.
 If this is what you're into, take a look at using the Python API.
-It's just as fast (as it is in C++), but is a gereat way to plot data, especially cross sections and distributions.
+It's just as fast (as it is written in C++), but is a gereat way to plot data, especially cross sections and distributions.